 When sick, your body will often raise its own temperature to make the environment less hospitable for the bacteria or virus it’s trying to fight.
 These fevers will naturally trigger sweat to cool you down.

 All in all, sweat plays a powerful role in keeping our bodies regulated and healthy.
 We believe in allowing sweat to do its job (i.e. not blocking it with aluminum, like antiperspirants do) and simply finding ways to manage it so we stay feeling and looking fresh.
-If you're looking for products to help manage sweat in a healthy way, check out our line of aluminum-free deodorants that use naturally derived ingredients to absorb sweat and keep body odor in check.
+If you're looking for products to help manage sweat in a healthy way, check out our line of aluminum-free deodorants that use clean ingredients to absorb sweat and keep body odor in check.
 Or if you're looking for a quick way to freshen up after a sweat sesh, check out our Cooling + Cleansing Wipes made with caffeine, ginger and Arctic Blue ice crystals which work together to clean you up and cool your skin.

 Join the club!